ZiyiTsang/nanotron_verge/README.md

-thsese days.
+**Nanotron** is an educational project inspired by Megatron-LM.
+However, official updates and support from the Hugging Face team have been limited these days.
 This project is a **secondary development** based on Nanotron, aiming to equip it with **modern and advanced distributed training features**.

 <h1 align="center">🚧 TODO</h1>